 If you want to know how to make a fire when everything is wet than preparing the base of your fire is extremely important.
 Most people will make the big mistake of making the fire directly on the ground or even in a small ditch, people who often made a small fire will generally use the same place for a fire.
 The problem is that ash is extremely good at absorbing water, even if you had a previous fire burning there a couple of days ago, but if it has rained since then than the ash will be full of water.

 You have probably made the mistake a couple of times where you were using dry wood to start a fire on a wet surface, and you have probably noticed how hard it is to maintain the fire.
-If you want to know how to start a fire with wet wood in a fireplace, then your first thing should be to clean the fireplace especially if it hasn’t been used for a long time.
 If you are making a fire outside then you will need to find a dry place where you can do this.

 Get the right firewood